-- 2.61.1 Paid family leave is automatically pensionable, meaning that members pay pension contributions on the salary they receive and in return it counts as pensionable service.

-- 2.61.2 Unpaid leave, other than the first 26 weeks of maternity leave, can only count as pensionable service if pension payments are made in respect of it.
-Members of all three police pension schemes are able to buy back the following types of unpaid family leave:

-- Unpaid maternity leave

-- Unpaid maternity support leave

-- Unpaid adoption leave

-- Unpaid adoption support leave

-- Unpaid parental leave

-- 2.61.3 We await an amendment to the regulations to allow for the buy-back of unpaid shared parental leave in all three schemes.
-Members should contact their pensions' administrator for further information. - 2.61.4 Assuming a member had not opted out of the pension scheme, any period of unpaid maternity leave after the first 26 weeks can be bought back.
-The rate of buy-back is calculated at the appropriate pension contribution rate (i.e.14.25 per cent for PPS 1987 members.11 per cent or 12.05 per cent for NPPS 2006 members and 12.44 per cent or 13.44 per cent in the PPS 2015).
-Under the PPS 1987 and the NPPS 2006 the contribution calculation will be based on the last pay the woman received immediately before she went onto unpaid leave, which in most cases will be SMP at the lower rate.
-For members of PPS 2015 who wish to buy back unpaid maternity leave, they will need to pay contributions for the period based on full pay rather than SMP.
-This difference is a result of the different nature of the scheme, i.e. in a CARE Scheme contributions and accrued pension are based on the member's pensionable earnings in each year, and so the member is buying back an amount of pension relative to their earnings.
-Conversely, in the PPS 1987 and NPPS 2006 the member is buying back pensionable service, with the resulting pension dependent on their final salary when they leave (or retire) as is the case. - 2.61.5 However, it is important to note that for members of the PPS 1987 and NPPS 2006, a KIT day taken during the unpaid period will mean that the calculation to buy back the remaining period of unpaid leave will be based on full pay.
+- 2.61.1 Paid family leave is automatically pensionable, meaning that members pay pension contributions on the salary they receive and in return they accrue pension, which is calculated based on the salary they would have been entitled to had they not been on leave. - 2.61.2 Unpaid leave can only count as pensionable service if pension payments are made in respect of it.
+Members are able to buy back the following types of unpaid family leave: - Unpaid maternity leave - Unpaid maternity support leave - Unpaid adoption leave - Unpaid adoption support leave - Unpaid parental leave - 2.61.3 We await an amendment to the regulations to allow for the buy-back of unpaid shared parental leave in all three schemes.
+Members should contact their pensions' administrator for further information. - 2.61.4 Assuming a member has not opted out of the pension scheme, any period of unpaid family leave can be bought back.
+The rate of buy-back is calculated according to the pension contribution rate for their police pension scheme.
+The contribution calculation will be based on the last pay the member received immediately before they commenced their unpaid family leave. - 2.61.5 BB circular 008-2022 provides information on the buyback of unpaid maternity leave and other unpaid family leave under the police pension schemes.